 And the new addition to my festive dessert repertoire this year is this Cranberry and Walnut Tart.
 How about that for a vision of Christmassy-ness?

 This tart uses fresh cranberries but they freeze beautifully, so grab a bag the next time you spot them and stash them in the freezer.
-Oh and throw in an extra one while you're at it, ready for making Cranberry Sauce for the big day.
+Oh and throw in an extra bag while you're at it, ready for making Cranberry Sauce for the big day.

-It's an easy recipe but here are my top tips so that you can be certain it won't let you down -
+This Cranberry and Walnut Tart is an easy recipe but here are my top tips so that you can be certain it won't let you down -

 - Go for non-stick - You'll most definitely need a non-stick tin (with a removable base) for this one, especially if you go for a fluted edge.
 I generously buttered the tin (and floured it too - tipping out the excess that didn't stick) because I was concerned that the cooked cranberries would make the tart stick like glue.
 My extra cautious approach worked fine.
 Hooray.